abrie/e-quots/README.md

 ## License
 APIC and CDC created the original PDF using funding from a Centers for Disease Control and Prevention (CDC) Contract (#200-2016-89676).

 This electronic reimplementation was created by Abrie, without funding or contract.
-They are provided here free of charge, for non-commercial use only.
+They are provided here free of charge, for non-profit use, as permitted by "The Non-Profit Open Software License version 3.0".